open-telemetry/opentelemetry-specification/specification/trace/api.md

   (e.g. `io.opentelemetry.contrib.mongodb`).
 [Instrumented library](../glossary.md#instrumented-library)
   and [Instrumentation library](../glossary.md#instrumentation-library) may be the same library if application or library has built-in OpenTelemetry instrumentation.
-  In that scenario the `name` denotes a module name or component name within the library or application being instrumented.
+  In that scenario the `name` denotes a module name or component name within that library or application.
 In case an invalid name (null or empty string) is specified, a working default Tracer implementation as a fallback is returned rather than returning null or throwing an exception.
   A library, implementing the OpenTelemetry API *may* also ignore this name and